hamj20k/ai-playground/README.md

 plus, it's just *cool* to watch a neural network learn. seeing the loss decrease and accuracy improve in real-time is oddly satisfying. it's like watching a robot grow smarter right before your eyes.

+oh, and full disclosure: this project was also my way of diving deep into javascript. i wanted to understand how to build something interactive and dynamic from scratch, and what better way to do that than by creating a playground for ai? it's been a wild ride, and i'm pretty proud of how it's turning out.

 ---

 ## features